second coming

 Colossians 1:18 ‘And He is the head of the body, the church, who is the beginning, the firstborn from the dead, that in all things He may have the preeminence.’

-All those who receive Jesus and His right to rule and reign have His inheritance.
+All those who receive Jesus and His right to rule and reign have this inheritance, living with this future ‘confident expectation’.
 As Jesus is the faithful witness we have the certainty of our inheritance.
-At the time of Jesus second coming, whether physically dead or alive,those who had received Him, will obtain their resurrected glorified bodies.
-This is the first resurrection.

-This is the confident expectation for all who believed and received Jesus salvation gift of Himself.
-His sacrifice and Lordship.
+This hope is for all those who received Jesus, His sacrifice and Lordship (power and authority), whether Jew or non Jew, from any tribe or nation.
+Whoever believes and receives will receive their resurrected bodies.
+Hallelujah!
 Jesus’ resurrected body is a faithful and true witness.
 He defeated death.
+Jesus the saviour,

 the revelation of jesus – ruler of the kings of the earth

-Third aspect of John’s testimony of Jesus is He is the ruler of the kings of earth.
+Third Aspect of John’s Testimony of Jesus – Ruler of the Kings of Earth

 Revelation 1:5 ‘and from Jesus Christ, the faithful witness, the firstborn from the dead, and the ruler over the kings of the earth.’

-Kings of the earth includes those who receive Him and those who reject Him and worship the beast.
+Kings of the earth includes those who receive Him and those who reject Him.
 Jesus is the King of all kings.

 jesus second coming